By-Vasiliy/ga-bftu/README.md

+# GA–Spider
-# GA–Spider — Application for tracking users through pictures and proxy links
+(*GA–Spider — Application for tracking users through pictures and proxy links*)

 # Installation in Google App Engine
 Use commands in cloud shell: